processone/docs.ejabberd.im/content/admin/configuration.md

 	use when creating a node: add `type=’plugin-name’` attribute to the `create` stanza element.

-The “flat” plugin handles the default behavour and follows standard XEP-0060 implementation.
+The “flat” plugin handles the default behaviour and follows standard XEP-0060 implementation.

 The “hometree” plugin allows to manages nodes in a simple tree and